donovanh/donovanh.github.com/_posts/2012-07-31-just-in-time.markdown

 ---
 There's a strategy often used in manufacturing industries called [Just In Time][1] production.

-As I'm both lazy and busier than I've ever been before, I though I'd take a leaf out of the *just in time* book and apply it to web development.
+As I'm both lazy and busier than I've ever been, I though I'd take a leaf out of the *just in time* book and apply it to web development.
 The result is this site.

 ##Contentedness